theisgroenbech/PrettyProVerif/README.md

 # PrettyProVerif
 Little script to make ProVerif output more readable.

-As of now, it does to things:
+As of now, it does two things:
 - It will rename all instances of with long numbers after to the lowest unique number: event(startInitiator(U_2165,V_2166,S_U_2167)) to event(startInitiator(U_1,V_1,S_U_1))
 - Create an overview with the result of each query.